 Never lose awareness of your surroundings, never walk or place items beneath a climber.
 Keep bags and personal items in the lockers or shelves, NOT on the mats, floors or walkways.
-No running anywhere in the centre.
+Running is forbiden in the centre.

 The evacuation plan and exits will be pointed out during an induction and are clearly displayed throughout the centre, in the event of an emergency follow team members instructions without delay.

-Bouldering - The soft matting under the walls does not guarantee your safety.
+Bouldering - The impact matting under the walls does not guarantee your safety.
 Any fall may result in an injury to the participant or others.
-We strongly recommend you descend by climbing down carefully.
+We require you descend by climbing down carefully.
 Avoid uncontrolled falls.
 Do not jump from the walls.
 Do not leave any objects under a climber and be sure to ensure the area you plan to climb above is clear of objects, i.e. mobile phones and brushes.
 No harness or helmets to be used on the bouldering mats.

-When using the lead lines, you must supply a rated dynamic rope of suitable condition and clip every carabiner in the appropriate sequence.
+When using the lead lines, you must supply a rated dynamic rope of suitable condition and clip every quick draw in the appropriate sequence.
 Both anchor carabiners should be used for the decent.

-Weighted bags may be used to provide support only, for situations requiring them.
-Direct belaying from these is not permitted.
-The OHM device is preferred in all situations if both parties are competent in its use.
+Weighted bags may be used to provide support only, direct belaying from these is not permitted.
+The Eledrid OHM device is preferred in lead climbing situations if both parties are competent in its use.

-The location of a belayer is important and should be as close to the base of the wall and under the anchor/first clip.
+The location of a belayer is important and should be as close to the base of the wall and under the anchor or first clip.
 The nuances of efficient belaying can be discussed and learnt on a course provided.

 Training equipment – All training equipment is used at your own risk, as such this is only available for the use of over 18’s unless currently under supervision from a team member.